 Tofu scramble is a vegan alternative to scrambled eggs and is made with extra firm tofu crumbled to look like scrambled eggs and sautéed with some olive oil and spices.
 It can be eaten just as you would eat regular scrambled eggs, on toast with some avocado or just as is.
 I also love this vegan tofu egg salad recipe that uses a similar idea of subbing the eggs with tofu.

 What is tofu and is it good for you?

 Tofu originated in china and is made be compressing soy milk into solid blocks.
 The process is very similar to how cheese is made.
 Tofu is a great protein alternative for vegans and vegetarians.

 There is some debate on whether or not tofu is good for you.
 Tofu is semi-processed but is still a great source of plant-based protein with 11 grams per serving, iron and calcium, not to mention low in fat and calories.

 Tofu is pretty bland and does not have a lot of flavor so it is very important to add some flavor by marinating it, sautéing it with spices or grilling it.
 Some people also love to fry tofu since it gets super crispy and delicious but that method is not very healthy so I try to steer clear of frying it.

 How to make this Easy Tofu Scramble

 Only a few simple ingredients because nobody has time to buy, prep and cook more than a few ingredients for breakfast in the morning.
 At least I don’t.

-First, you need to make sure to use extra firm tofu and press the liquid out of it.
+- Prep the tofu – It is important that you use extra firm tofu and press the liquid out of it.
 This is pretty easy to do and only takes about 20 minutes.
 No need to buy a fancy tofu press.
 You can just use things you have lying around the kitchen to do this.